By Michael DeLuca

 Enhanced Contract Management

 Supply chain departments invest a lot of time and effort into negotiating contracts and they often have to manage thousands of contracts from various sources at the same time.
 This complexity can result in contracts being signed but not monitored closely, letting rebate opportunities or expirations fall through.
 Poor contract compliance has resulted in the average IDN leaving millions of dollars on the table.
 Modern supply chain technologies can help hospitals better manage their contracts and monitor terms and conditions.
 These systems can influence compliant purchases at the point of sale by only showing the requestor contracted items, reducing off-contract spend.
 They can also flag items that are close to reaching terms for rebates and contract commitments.
 A simple shift of managing contracts can provide a typical IDN up to $2 million in savings per year.

 Improved Procurement Process

 Another area of struggle for the supply chain falls to the purchasing process.
 Many health systems current item masters lack the detailed information, including images, needed to make purchases.
 They require purchasers to navigate multiple buying channels.
 Utilizing modern software solutions provide a user-friendly, one-stop shopping experience.
 These enable health systems to house all their products and vendors under one, unified item content repository.
 They can also provide purchasers with enhanced search capabilities, product images and detailed descriptions.
-Not only does this help users purchase products under a negotiated contract, but it also eliminates the chance that a wrong item is ordered.
+Not only does this help users purchase products more securely under using a procurement contract, but it also eliminates the chance that a wrong item is ordered.
 Health systems can feel confident that they are purchasing the right item, from the right vendor, at the right price.
 This also helps reduce item master maintenance, special requests and order processing times and returns.
 When selecting a supply chain technology, look for a solution that can integrate seamlessly with your facility’s existing ERP system.